 20. Murder Mystery Party for Teens

-While many murder mystery games have adult themes and jokes, the content of this murder mystery is appropriate for teenagers and pre-teens.
+While many online murder mystery games have adult themes and jokes, the content of this game is appropriate for teenagers and pre-teens.
 The story starts with the reading of the will of a deceased Baroness.
 As the plot progresses, the characters question the circumstances behind the wealthy woman’s death.
 The game includes special invitations and instructions for each character, and is available in several languages.